 {% if is_state('person.liam_alexander_colman', 'home') %} green {% else %} red {% endif %}

-In the same way, you are not limited to just two colours, but can, in fact, use as many colours as you wish.
-The following example would change the icon to green if my phone's battery was between 60-100% charge, orange if it's anywhere between 40-60%, and red if it was below 40%.
+Furthermore, you are not limited to two colours.
+The example below changes the icon to green if my phone's battery is between 60-100%, orange if it's between 40-60%, and red if it's below 40%:

 green